-"Those who study women but ignore motherhood do so at some peril, for, as Patrice DiQuinzio observes, it permeates culture, society, and politics" (p.
+"Those who study women but ignore motherhood do so at some peril, for, as Patrice DiQuinzio observes, it permeates culture, society, and politics."
+(Buchanan, p.
 115)

 Lindal Buchanan presents Rhetorics of Motherhood at a perfect time for readership.
-She places a great deal of focus on challenging and confronting gender systems of gender norms, and makes strong claims throughout the text of the power and weight of language, specifically the god term, Mother and the devil term, Woman.
+She places a great deal of focus on challenging and confronting gender systems of gender norms, and she makes strong claims throughout the text of the power and weight of language, specifically the god-term Mother and the devil-term Woman.
 She expresses in her introduction and conclusion that she envisions modifications to dominant discourse (p.
 23) and encourages scholarly conversation on the topic (of the rhetoric of motherhood) as well as the integration of women and women's issues into disciplinary histories, theories, and traditions (p.
 115).

-Buchanan has shown readers that "feminist rhetorical research is alive and well" (Schell, 2010) and as Royster and Kirsch present in Feminist Rhetorical Practices (2012), Buchanan has presented value, in the words, participation, leadership, and legacies of women, specifically Maragaret Sanger, Diane Nash, and Laci Peterson in their known and unknown impact on social and political discourse because of the rhetoric of motherhood that they either chose to use or was chosen for them.
+Buchanan has shown readers that "feminist rhetorical research is alive and well" (Schell, 2010, p.
+19), and as Jacqueline Jones Royster and Gesa Kirsch (2010) present in Feminist Rhetorical Practices, Buchanan has presented value, in the words, participation, leadership, and legacies of women, specifically Maragaret Sanger, Diane Nash, and Laci Peterson in their known and unknown impact on social and political discourse because of the rhetoric of motherhood that they either chose to use or was chosen for them.

 Daniels, Cynthia R. (1993).
 At women's expense: State power and the politics of fetal rights.
 Cambridge, MA: Harvard University Press.

 Halloran, Michael.
 (1982) Aristotle's concept of ethos, or if not his somebody else's.
 Rhetoric Review, 1 (1), 58–63. doi:10.1080/07350198209359037